 (Fetal Death; Intrauterine Fetal Death; IUFD)

-Stillbirth refers to the death of fetus after 20 weeks of pregnancy.
-Stillbirths usually happen before a woman goes into labor.
+Stillbirth is the death of a fetus after 20 weeks of pregnancy.
+It often happens before labor begins.

 Stillbirth may be caused by: